jwplayer/jwplayer-sdk-documentation/ios-3.x.x/docs/getting-started/configure-your-project.md

 <br/>

 You have configured your project.
+You can now add a player to your view.

 <br/><br/>
 <div id="wufoo-mff60sc1xnn4cu">